Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 The configuration includes the following steps:

-This logic app service provides an entry point for FHIR bundle messages that will first be posted to the Azure Health Data Services endpoint.
-After it's successfully posted, the message will be routed to the Dataverse healthcare API endpoint.
+This logic app service provides an entry point for FHIR bundle messages that are first posted to the Azure Health Data Services endpoint.
+After a successful post, the message is routed to the Dataverse healthcare API endpoint.
 This sample ensures that when the FHIR bundles are posted to Azure Health Data Services, the Dataverse healthcare APIs also receive the message.

 Note